 Ben stated that one aspect of the plan includes the hiring of two Data Analysts who can collect data that will assist the Court in determining why black youth are more likely to be admitted into secured detention as opposed to white youth.

-Christy reported that the Circuit Clerk and the Family Court newsletters are being merged.
+It was reported that the Circuit Clerk and the Family Court newsletters are being merged.
 The first newsletter will be distributed by email on December 1, 2017 to all employees.
-If any judicial officer has an item to be included in the newsletter, please submit it directed to Christy.

 The next Family Court meeting is scheduled for Tuesday, January 23, 2018 at 12:00 p.m. in the Court en Banc on the 3rd Floor.
 A Lunch and Learn meeting is scheduled for Tuesday, February 27, 2018 at 12:00 p.m. in Room 236S.